Tag: Participatory

 Edo is a participatory data physicalization meant to enable a small community to track the carbon impact of their dietary choices.
 Each type of food item is represented as a token, a disk, whose surface area encodes the carbon impact of a typical portion of that type of food (data source: Agribalyse).
 After a meal, one can add data by selecting tokens for all the types of food one just consumed.
 For example, a burger with fries would require a beef token, a bread token, a salad token, and a […]

 Added by: Yvonne Jansen.
-Category: Passive physical visualization Tags: participatory, carbon impact, wood
+Category: Passive physical visualization Tags: participatory, carbon impact, sustainability, wood